Seagate/cortx/doc/CORTX_on_Open_Virtual_Appliance.rst

    * **poweroff**

 Starting the OVA
 -----------------
 1. Power on the Virtual Appliance VM.

-2. Login to the OVA through ssh after the VM starts.
+2. Login to the CORTX OVA as cortx and run the following.

+   - **sudo su -**

-3. Bring up the OVA by running the below mentioned script.
+3. Start CORTX I/O subsystem by running the following command.

+   - **hctl bootstrap -c /var/lib/hare/**

+4. Run the below mentioned command to verify that CORTX I/O subsystem has started.

-   - **sh /opt/seagate/cortx/provisioner/cli/virtual_appliance/bootstrap.sh**
+   - **hctl status**

+5. Run the below mentioned commands to check if CORTX Management subsystem (CSM) has started.

+   - systemctl status csm_agent

+   - systemctl status csm_web

+6. If the above services are not active, run the following command.

+   - systemctl start <csm_agent|csm_web>